azureprizm/TV_Renamer/README.md

 - chapter markers can identify split points for many anime discs

 This makes the workflow deterministic, lightweight, and reliable.

 ---

+# Architecture

+TV Renamer is being refactored toward a backend-first design so the current console workflow and a future desktop GUI can share the same processing logic.

+See [ARCHITECTURE.md](ARCHITECTURE.md) for the current direction.

+---